ulflulfl/hints/ptouch/P-Touch-Printers.md

 * Support page (german): https://www.brother.de/support/pt-e110
 * Tapes: 3,5-12 mm TZe & HGe ("High-Grade") tapes (will not work with the much older TZ tapes)
 * Cutter: Manual (TC-4, replaceable)
-* Power: 6xAAA or Brother AD-24ES (9V 1,6A, **Beware: Barrel connector with uncommon polarity "positive outside"**)
+* Power: 6xAAA or Brother AD-24ES (9V 1,6A, :warning: **Beware: Barrel connector with uncommon polarity "positive outside"**)
 * Computer interface: None

-Experiences:
+:+1: Pros:

 * works well
 * "cable flag mode" is very useful for cable markers
-* "cable wrap mode" isn't useful for me
+* beside the "electricians specials", somewhat similar to the PT-1000

+Neutral:

-* I'm not using the special "electrical and warning symbols" at all
+* I'm not using the "cable wrap mode" or "electrical and warning symbols" at all

+:-1: Cons:

 * HSe heat shrink tubes NOT supported

-* beside the "electricians specials", similar to the PT-1000
+TODO:

-* TODO: Try out the "faceplate mode"
+* Try out the "faceplate mode"
-* TODO: Check if "HSe compatible" tapes can be printed
+* Check if "HSe compatible" heat shrink tubes can be printed

-More about electricians use at: [P-Touch Cable Markers](./P-Touch-Cable-Markers.md)

 ### PT-P300BT "P-Touch Cube"